 I remember one time when a friend and I were asked to perform at an inauguration ceremony.
-I was so proud of myself for having asked for all the details – stage dimensions, availability of a sound system, green rooms, mirrors… There was a time when I took all of that for granted.
-Experience taught me to ask questions, even at the risk of sounding inane.
+I was so proud of myself for having asked for all the details – stage dimensions, availability of a sound system, green rooms, mirrors … There was a time when I took all of that for granted.
+Experience taught me to ask questions without caring if the questions sounded stupid and pointless.

 I had all the details well in time to start choreographing.
 Covering stage space is an important part of dance, so we worked things out accordingly.